|

 Grover Imperials.

-Note also that at some prior to
+Note also that at some point prior to

 the filming of King Creole in 1958 Scotty had installed a Van Eps